rodigu/supernova-age/README.md

 ## Clustering evaluation

 Running `cluster_eval_all.py` will make use of the generated csvs and create 3 plots for each csv that are used in our evaluation process.

+It will also generate the 3 scatter plots for each SN type, colored by age.